calibx/msfsdeck/Readme.md

 * Simply uninstall the plugin (replace the name !) with : "C:\Program Files (x86)\Loupedeck\Loupedeck2\LoupedeckPluginPackageInstaller.exe" uninstall -path=NAME_OF_THE_PLUGIN.lplug4
 * Validate the elevation requirement
 # Installation
-* Install FSUIPC
+* Install latest Loupedeck Software from Loupedeck Software - https://fr.support.loupedeck.com/loupedeck-software-download
-* Install the plugin (replace the name !) run in cmd : "C:\Program Files (x86)\Loupedeck\Loupedeck2\LoupedeckPluginPackageInstaller.exe" install -path=NAME_OF_THE_PLUGIN.lplug4
+* Install FSUIPC: http://www.fsuipc.com/ (Tested with v7.2.14/7.2.14 on Win 10/11)
-* Validate the elevation requirement
+* Download the latest MSFS Deck plugin: https://github.com/calibx/msfsdeck/releases
-* For the first time you can load the profile msfs.lp4 in LoupeDeck UI : don't forget to active dynamic mode
+* Doubleclick the downloaded .lplug4 file to install the plugin
-* You can then configure your own profile (don't forget to backup it)
+* Check from Loupedeck software that you can see the MSFS profile
 # Usage
 * Launch MSFS
 * FSUIPC should autostart